thedoomed/EyeStep-CPP/README.txt

-The EyeStep::inst / instruction class contains the following:
+The EyeStep::inst / instruction class contains the following members:

 data - text translation of disassembly len - length of instruction